adapter-hub/adapters/adapter_docs/methods.md

     Visualization of possible adapter configurations with corresponding dictionary keys.
 ```

-adapter-transformers comes with pre-defined configurations for some bottleneck adapter architectures proposed in literature:
+adapters comes with pre-defined configurations for some bottleneck adapter architectures proposed in literature:

 - [`HoulsbyConfig`](transformers.HoulsbyConfig) as proposed by [Houlsby et al. (2019)](https://arxiv.org/pdf/1902.00751.pdf) places adapter layers after both the multi-head attention and feed-forward block in each Transformer layer.
 - [`PfeifferConfig`](transformers.PfeifferConfig) as proposed by [Pfeiffer et al. (2020)](https://arxiv.org/pdf/2005.00052.pdf) places an adapter layer only after the feed-forward block in each Transformer layer.